Information for oral presenters

 When should I be at my symposium?

 Plan to arrive at your scheduled symposium before it begins, to check in with the presider(s) and make sure your presentation is set up properly.
 It is much easier to address any technical or other problems before a symposium begins.
 Ideally, plan to stay at your symposium for the entire session.
+Please have multiple back-ups of your slides such as a USB, placing it on a google drive, Dropbox, Box, etc. Symposium organizers and/or presiders will be reaching out to you with further information.

 What equipment is available?